-- Have an overall GPA 3.0 or better - Complete the Calculus sequence, Introductory Linear Algebra, and Introductory Abstract Algebra with a GPA of 3.3 or better before being selected for participation in the Mathematics Honors Degree Program - Be recommended by a Department faculty member - Be selected to the program by a committee appointed by the Department - Complete an Honors project in one of the following courses: MTH 430, 432, or 439 for Mathematics majors; MTH 330 (Geometry), MTH 431 (Number Theory), or MTH 432 for Mathematics Education majors.
-Each project must be approved by a committee appointed by the Department.
-Students must do the project associated with the course to receive Honors credit
+- Have an overall GPA 3.0 or better - Complete the Calculus sequence, Introductory Linear Algebra, and Introductory Abstract Algebra with a GPA of 3.3 or better before being selected for participation in the Mathematics Honors Degree Program

+- Be recommended by a Department faculty member - Be selected to the program by a committee appointed by the Department

-- Successfully complete a written Honors Project Report and successfully defend the project in an oral presentation - Participate in an established Mathematics club and/or scientific honor society.
+- Complete an Honors project in one of the following courses: MTH 430 Topics in Analysis, MTH 432 History and Foundations of Math, or MTH 439 Topics in Algebra for Mathematics majors.
+A committee appointed by the Department must approve each project.
+Students must do the project associated with the course to receive Honors credit - Successfully complete a written Honors Project Report and successfully defend the project in an oral presentation - Participate in an established Mathematics club and/or scientific honor society.